 Licensing fees and FMA levy

-On 17 June 2019 Cabinet agreed on the licensing fees and the FMA levies that will apply in the new financial advice regime.
+In October 2019 regulations were made that set the licensing fees and the FMA levies that will apply in the new financial advice regime.

 You can view the fees and levies in the below tables.